seanson/azure-ad-monitor/README.md

 The goal of this project is to provide a Prometheus metric in order to allow long term tracking, dashboarding and alerting of these credential expiry times and hopefully prevent future production incidents.

+## Usage

+### Running

+This requires the following environment variables set:

+- `TENANT_ID`: Global tenant ID for AD
+- `CLIENT_ID`: The client ID for the configured App Registration
+- `CLIENT_SECRET`: The client secret for the configured App Registration

+The full list of applications will be queried every 10 minutes.

+### Azure Permissions

+This requires a Service Priniciple on Azure with the following permissions:

+- Microsoft Graph `Application.Read.All`

 ## Development

 This project uses Python [Poetry](https://python-poetry.org/) for local installation.

 `poetry install`

+If the above environment variables are not configured this will fall back to using your credentials from `az login`.

 ## TODO

 - [ ] Kubernetes YAML in `deploy` to deploy the service
 - [ ] Kubernetes YAML for Prometheus Operator rules / alerts
+- [ ] Hashicorp Vault support
 - [ ] Some tests